k4y31d/test/README.md

 ![inj](/PICs/inj_3.png)

 - The function starts to retrieve the file name of the current executable and stores it in `Filename` to create another process of it in the `suspended` state using `CreateProcessA` API.
-- At first, it checks if the payload starts with the   magic signature for the pe files `MZ` and if yes it checks if the signature is `PE` to nake sure the payload is an excutable.
+- At first, it checks if the payload starts with the   magic signature for the pe files `MZ` and if yes it checks if the signature is `PE` to make sure the payload is an excutable.
 - Allocates memory for the thread context and retrieves the thread context of the suspended process, attempts to read the process memory (likely checking the ImageBase).
 - Calls `NtUnmapViewOfSection` to remove the existing executable from the newly created process.